duhadler/XlCalcNet/README.md

 ### Manual1
-The manual is also available separately as pdf file: [mpFormulaC.pdf](https://github.com/mpFormula/C/raw/master/Manual/mpFormulaC.pdf).
-Like the library itself, the manual is still very incomplete.
+The manual is available online in html format: [XlCalcNet.html](https://duhadler.github.io/XlCalcNetDocsOnline/).
+The manual can be downloaded as a folder for offline use.

 ### Manual2
-The manual is also available separately as pdf file: [XlCalcNet.pdf](https://github.com/duhadler/DocsXlCalcNet/raw/master/pdf/xlcalcnet.pdf).
+The manual is also available separately as pdf file: [XlCalcNet.pdf](https://github.com/duhadler/DocsXlCalcNet/raw/master/pdf/xlcalcnet.pdf), which is intended to be downloaded for offline use with a proper pdf reader.